Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/a-bit-of-a-pickle.md

 around me.
 Some form of immortality through recognition wouldn't be bad, either; I don't want to just fade into obscurity.

+## Options

+As I see it, there are only really two options here:

+1. Keep going with the project, renegotiating the scope or timeline to come up with something more achievable
+3. Walk away

+{{< figure
+    src="/img/brainstorm.jpeg"
+    link="/img/brainstorm.jpeg"
+    target="blank_"
+    caption="Brain Dump"
+    alt="Whiteboard split into two sections, &quot;Renegotiate&quot; and &quot;Quit&quot;, listing pros and cons"
+>}}

+### Renegotiate

+The first option is to continue on with the project and just renegotiate the scope or timeline.
+It's also the easiest in the short term because I won't need to have any hard conversations.

+It'll be a bit embarrassing that I misjudged the amount of work required, but the project manager has already given me a way to deal with that by keeping track of roadblocks I encounter along the way.

+One thing about working for yourself is that you spend large amounts of time at home with nobody but yourself for company.
+This means you aren't distracted by others, but it also means that you don't have anyone to bounce ideas off and lack the routine that comes with a normal 9-5 office job.
+Not having the constant threat of a co-worker looking over to see you playing games or wasting time makes it a lot easier to get distracted, even if they wouldn't care or nobody ever looks.

+The issue that really kicked off my doubts and triggered my despair was how much I'd underestimated the menu task.
+I've since figured out a solution to one of the tricky problems, so that should help unblock me...
+Now I've just got to finish it off.

+Continuing with the project would also be a pretty big deal for me.
+It'd mean I've overcome my knee-jerk reaction to quit the moment things start getting tough and am following through with something I've committed to.

+This project has three main priorities:

+1. The resulting application should be functionally identical to Profiler 8
+2. The project needs to be completed ASAP
+3. The codebase needs to be maintainable

+We've kinda got one of those *"you have 3 options, choose 2"* situations, here.

+If I were to take this path I would:

+- Ask to revisit the timeline and re-evaluate how much work is required now that I have access to Profiler 8 and its source code
+- Come in 3 days a week (Monday/Wednesday/Friday) under the pretence of addressing roadblocks early, having someone to bounce ideas off and establishing a bit of routine
+- Work on the second project during my evenings and weekends